rzhade3/MarkdownNotes/IntroToSystemsAndNetworking/7-ProcessorPerformance.md

 5. **Harmonic Mean:** Calculated by taking reciprocal of the arithmetic mean of reciprocals of all values
 	* $ HM = 1 / arithmetic mean(reciprocals of all values) $
 	* Useful when dataset contains a lot of ratios

+## Process Performance
+There are three ways in which to improve processor performance:
+1. Increasing Clock Speed
+2. Lower CPI (Datapath Organization)
+3. Reduction in number of executed instructions

+All the three aformentioned optimizations cannot be done in isolation, and they must be done simultaneously, as they affect one another.